ginomessmer/intro-to-docker/README.md

 7. Fire up your browser and head over to `localhost:8080`
 8. Enjoy and keep hacking.

-You can stop the container with `docker container stop fancycontainer` or kill it entirely (stop and remove) with `docjer container kill ...`.
+You can stop the container with `docker container stop fancycontainer` or kill it entirely (stop and remove) with `docker container kill ...`.

 > In case you're stuck: Check out the [sample solution](Dockerfile).